-Simplification.
-Technically-focused and silo-based decision making have contributed to complexity in IT systems and processes across many life sciences organisations.
-IT teams need to apply tools and techniques to identify and execute outcome-focused changes that simplify organisational structures, streamline processes, and rationalise applications and services.
+Technically-focused, silo-based decision making has contributed to complexity in IT systems and processes across many life sciences organisations.
+IT teams need to apply techniques to identify and execute outcome-focused changes that simplify organisational structures, streamline processes, and rationalise applications and services.
 This will reduce operating costs, increase efficiency and enable IT to drive business innovation.

 Getting to grips with big data.
 There is increasing opportunity to draw new insights from electronic records and data across all aspects of the life sciences sector including electronic health records, patient-provided data, genetic and genomic data, market intelligence, and sales and financial data.
-Organisations must develop ways to harness the power of this data as well as developing to the ability to collaborate through sharing and using information in controlled ways.
+Organisations must find ways to harness the power of this data and encourage collaboration through sharing and using information in controlled ways.

-Protecting company assets.
 While flexibility and agility are essential for success in the digital era, maintenance of security policies and controls has never been more critical.
-As well as opportunities, technological advancement brings threats, and the frequency and sophistication of cyber attacks is increasing at an alarming rate.
-Life sciences organisations must have strong controls in place to protect the integrity and privacy of company and patient data.
+Technological advancement brings threats along with new opportunities, and the frequency and sophistication of cyber-attacks are increasing at an alarming rate.
+Life sciences organisations must have rigid controls in place to protect the integrity and privacy of company and patient data.